-- i. disclosed to anyone not involved in the litigation' - ii. disclosed to the Court; or iii. used for any purpose, including impeachment, in any pending or future proceeding in this Court i. disclosures as may be stipulated by all parties and the mediator;
+- i. disclosed to anyone not involved in the litigation; - ii. disclosed to the Court; or iii. used for any purpose, including impeachment, in any pending or future proceeding in this Court.

 2. Limited Exceptions to Confidentiality.
 This rule does not prohibit: